7dhaval/restful-api-nodejs/README.md

 # restful-api-nodejs
-Cretaed REST API for Student Registration using nodejs, expressjs and MongoDB
+Created REST API for Student Registration using nodejs, expressjs and MongoDB